marlonlom/archlinux-utils-mirrors-sync/README.md

   - curl (https://wiki.archlinux.org/title/curl)

-## Usage
+## Preparation

-(1) Download / Clone the repository using Git.
+A. Download / Clone the repository using Git.

-(2) Navigate to the downloaded repository root folder.
+B. Navigate to the downloaded repository root folder.

-(3) Copy the .config/marlonlom folder and put that into the .config/marlonlom folder of the home directory.
+C. Copy the .config/marlonlom folder and put that into the .config/marlonlom folder of the home directory.
 _Note_: In case dont exists the .config directory, you must create it.

 ```